michael105/minilib/doc/minilib.md

                the number past the %, e.g. %1, is optional,
                p_matched_cb will be callen with this number as first parameter.
-               When not supplied, p_matched_cbed will be callen with the parameter 'number' set to 0.
+               When not supplied, p_matched_cb will be callen with the parameter 'number' set to 0.

                The matching is 'nongreedy'.